uptane/papers/uptane-whitepaper.md

 While traditional signing strategies can be quite effective against these protect against some of these threats, they have a central weakness.
 If the central signing key is compromised, there are no checks to prevent an acceleration of damage throughout a vehicle, or perhaps every model of that vehicle.
 (PLEASE ADD MORE TO THIS)

-One of the strengths of Uptane is that it designed to work with existing systems rather than replacing such systemss.
+One of the strengths of Uptane is that it designed to work with existing systems rather than replacing such systems.
 It's a hallmark of this approach that Uptane never fights against best practices, but rather expands and/or improves the best practices of highly resilient software.

 ## **What does Uptane do differently?**
 Uptane takes a very realistic approach to software update strategies.
 As stated at the beginning of this paper, it acknowledges that compromise is not a matter of *if,* but of *when*.
 Hacks **will** occur and the best defense is a strategy that can isolate and limit exposure to attacks, and equally important, make it easier to recover from a compromise.
 The building blocks for this state rest on four design principles.